 A court will interfere with an administrative decision or question if it can be shown to amount to an improper exercise of power.
 There is a large amount of case law on the various grounds for such an attack.

 Following is a summary of these grounds.
 If you think one of these grounds may be available you should investigate the applicable law further.

 If it can be shown that a government body has failed to take into account relevant factors or has taken into account factors not relevant to the matter, the court can intervene.
-In order to decide what is relevant, the reasons given for the decision or action must be compared with the governing Act.
-In other words, the Act will determine what are relevant and irrelevant factors.
+In order to decide what is relevant, the reasons given for the decision or action must be assessed against the governing Act.
+In other words, the Act will often determine the relevant and irrelevant factors.

-A relevant consideration is one which the court would say must be taken into account.
-An irrelevant consideration is one which must not be taken into account.
-(See: Minister for Aboriginal Affairs v Peko-Wallsend Ltd HCA 40 and Minister for Immigration and Multicultural Affairs v Yusuf HCA 30).
+A relevant consideration is one that the court would say must be taken into account.
+An irrelevant consideration is one that must not be taken into account (see Minister for Aboriginal Affairs v Peko-Wallsend Ltd HCA 40 and Minister for Immigration and Multicultural Affairs v Yusuf HCA 30).

 A decision or action, though on its face proper under the law, may be designed to achieve a purpose that is beyond the responsibilities of the government body.
 For example, an Act may permit a local council to close off a street for road repairs.
 On the face of it, the council may decide to do this, but it might be that the real object of the closure was to create a permanent traffic-free area in the city.
 This ground will only succeed if it is proved that the government body would not have acted as it did but for the improper purpose.
 However, it is usually difficult to prove that a decision-maker acted out of an improper purpose.